Erin Gruwell faced quite a storm in her first year teaching at Woodrow Wilson High School in Long Beach, California.

 Can you describe ONE relationship currently causing you an internal struggle?
 Can you summon the courage to reach out to the person in the relationship and open up communication with them to gain new wisdom and understanding?

-We have to Rise Above our own selfish nature and being focused on what we want and what we think we deserve.
+We have to Rise Above our own selfish nature to focus on what we want and what we think we deserve.

 This challenge, and the tool of seeking first to understand, is a great example of how writing our own story is not self-centered.
 It’s other-centered.
 As teachers and coaches, it is centered on helping our students and athletes.
 It is about using our mindset and harnessing our power of choice to take action which will benefit others.